Here are some key things you need to know about condoms.

 Condoms don't last forever

-Check the expiry date on the packaging, as condoms don't last forever and may be past the point at which they are effective to use.
+Check the expiry date on the packet, as condoms don't last forever and may be past the point at which they work.

 Safer sex on holiday